Cleaning Up After A Rain Storm

 - 24 hours after adding any needed chemicals and/or cleaning your filter, if your water is still cloudy you can add a water clarifier like Leslie’s Ultra Bright to help the cleaning process.

-- If any questions or problems arise during this process, please contact a local Leslie’s professional to help you clean up your pool after a storm.
+- If any questions or problems arise, please contact a local Leslie’s professional to help you clean your pool after a rain storm.